bruvellu/cephalic-furrow/3-text/furrow.md

 <!--TODO: Revise to improve flow and reduce length-->

-We first analyzed how the typical behavior of initiator cells is perturbed in the three cephalic furrow mutants.
+We first analyzed how the typical behavior of initiator cells is perturbed in the three mutant backgrounds.
-Initiator cells in wildtype embryos begin to shorten and undergo anisotropic apical constriction a few minutes before the end of cellularization [@Spencer2015-td] ({@fig:initiator}a,b).
+In wildtype embryos, the initiator cells shorten and undergo anisotropic apical constriction a few minutes before the end of cellularization [@Spencer2015-td] ({!@fig:initiator}a,b).
-In *prd* mutants, both behaviors are delayed.
+In *prd* mutants, both behaviors are delayed and the epithelium only invaginates after gastrulation has started ({!@fig:initiator}a,b).
-The epithelium only begins to invaginate about four minutes after gastrulation and the resulting fold deviates is slightly abnormal ({@fig:initiator}a,b).
-Moreover, the initiator and adjacent cells lack the typical arched profile of wildtype cells ({@fig:initiator}a).
+Moreover, the cells adjacent to the initiator cells lack the typical arched profile of wildtype cells and the shape of the resulting fold is slightly abnormal compared to a wildtype invagination ({!@fig:initiator}a).
-These observations indicate that cephalic furrow formation in *prd* mutants is not only delayed but also perturbed.
-*btd* and *eve* mutants show stronger phenotypes.
+In *btd* and *eve* mutants, the phenotypes are stronger.
-Initiator cells in *btd* embryos do not shorten and only display a reduced degree of apical constriction, which can result in a small tissue indentation ({@fig:initiator}a,b, {!@fig:vid-initiator}).
+Initiator cells in *btd* embryos exhibit a reduced degree of apical constriction but do not shorten ({!@fig:initiator}a,b, {!@fig:vid-initiator}).
-In contrast, *eve* mutants show neither apical constriction nor cell shortening.
-The epithelium remains flat after gastrulation for about ten minutes ({@fig:initiator}a,b).
+In contrast, *eve* mutants show neither apical constriction nor cell shortening; the epithelium remains flat for several minutes after gastrulation ({!@fig:initiator}a,b).
-Our recordings reveal that initiator cell behaviors are perturbed to different degrees in each mutant.
-While initiator behavior is abnormal in *prd* mutants, the cellular basis for cephalic furrow formation---the early shortening of initiator cells---is more severely disrupted in *btd* and *eve*.
+These observations reveal that cephalic furrow formation in *prd* mutants is not only delayed but also perturbed, and that the cellular mechanism for the invagination is severely disrupted in *btd* and *eve* mutants.

 <!--TODO: Create video for btd initiator cells {!@fig:vid-initiator-btd}-->
 <!--TODO: Create video for prd initiator cells {!@fig:vid-initiator-prd}-->